chocolateboy/komenda/README.md

 TODO
 ----
+Add options for:
-- `Komenda::Definition`: Allow to pass STDIN
+- Passing STDIN
-- `Komenda::Definition`: Allow to pass environment variables
+- Making `run()` fail when exit status is not "0"